Radiation side effects

 - Erection problems: Problems with achieving or maintaining an erection can be associated with radiation to the pelvic region.
 There may also be discomfort during orgasm, and a change in the amount of ejaculate after treatment.

 The radiation oncologist will thoroughly discuss side effects with patients prior to radiation therapy.
-If you have been diagnosed with prostate cancer, contact the Austin Center for Radiation Oncology to schedule a consultation with Dr. Richard Garza.
+If you have been diagnosed with prostate cancer, contact the Austin Center for Radiation Oncology to schedule a consultation.